wildcards-world/blog/content/blog/what-its-like-to-attend-a-swiss-blockchain-incubator/index.md

 slug: ""
 ---

-# What it’s like to attend a swiss blockchain incubator

 TL:DR; It’s great you should apply - [here](https://www.f6s.com/cvincubation/about)

 In October last year, we had the privilege of attending the CV Labs Incubator program as part of their batch 2.
 As I work from home in this tumultuous time, I thought it was a great opportunity to share our experience.
 Especially since CV Labs has opened applications for their Batch 3 in October 2020.